Dozent: Hartmut Rastalsky; 3214 MLB (734 647-0404)

 Noten auf Canvas

-You will receive letter grades for essays and presentations, and cumulative letter grades at the end of the semester for attendance & participation, and for homework.
+You will receive letter grades for essays and presentations.
 These will be entered into Canvas as follows:

 Canvas will convert your numerical final grades to letter grades as follows:

 Most reading/video assignments will be accompanied by a "Lesequiz"/"Hörquiz" on Canvas, for which you will have one hour once you start it.
 Dictionaries are permitted, and you may work with one or two partners (in which case you should all submit your quiz at the same time).

 - Quizzes are due at 1:05 pm, i.e. 5 minutes before class begins at 1:10.
 If you are still working on a quiz at that time, it will auto-submit!

 - You will not be able to view a quiz after its due date ==> In order to submit a quiz after the due date, send me an email, and I can give you access to it.
 If you have a good reason for submitting it late (e.g. you were sick), you will get full credit; if not, 3 points will be deducted from your total score.

 In addition, there will be periodic (announced) vocab quizzes in class.

 I expect you to check Canvas regularly for: